-You are accountable to know, conceptually understand, and be able to apply your knowledge of the concepts represented in these problems.
+You are accountable to know, conceptually understand, and be able to apply your understanding of the concepts represented in these problems.

 The due date for the Are You Ready? problems depends on which semester you end up taking AP Calculus AB.
 We will send out messaging to let you know which semester you are enrolled in once that information becomes available to us.
-(If you are also taking College Trigonometry next year, then you will be taking AP Calculus AB in the Spring.
-If you are also taking AP Calculus BC next year, then you will be taking AP Calculus AB in the Fall.)
+(If you are taking College Trigonometry and AP Calculus AB next year, then you will be taking AP Calculus AB in the Spring.
+If you are taking both AP Calculus AB and BC next year, then you will be taking AP Calculus AB in the Fall.)
+Important Note: AP Calculus BC is only offered during the spring semester every year and is intended to be taken immediately after successful completion of AB.
+Therefore, students planning on taking both AP Calculus AB and BC during high school should be taking both courses during the same school year.
+Please reach out to your counselor directly if you need to change what you are registered for during the 2024-2025 schoolyear.

-- For students taking AP Calculus AB in the Fall: Due the first day of class, which is August 17, 2023. - For students taking AP Calculus AB in the Spring: Due the first day of class, which is January 9, 2024.
+- For students taking AP Calculus AB in the Fall: Due the first day of class, which is August 15, 2024. - For students taking AP Calculus AB in the Spring: Due the first day of class, which is January 7, 2025.